Drummer Hal Blaine, played on hits of Sinatra, Elvis, dies

 "Hal Blaine was such a great musician and friend that I can't put it into words," Wilson said in a tweet that included an old photo of him and Blaine sitting at the piano.
 "Hal taught me a lot, and he had so much to do with our success — he was the greatest drummer ever."

-"Hal Blaine was a legendary session drummer whose contributions as a member of the Wrecking Crew helped propel countless hits to the top of the Billboard charts in the '60s and '70s," the Recording Academy said in a statement Monday.
-"We extend our deepest condolences to his family, friends, and fellow music creators."
+He may be the only drummer to back Presley, Sinatra and John Lennon.

+"Godspeed Old Friend," Sinatra's daughter Nancy Sinatra said alongside an Instagram picture she posted of Blaine backing her up as she sang.

 Some accounts have Blaine playing on 35,000 songs, but he believed that around 6,000 was more accurate, still making him a strong contender for the most recorded drummer in history.
-In 2000, he was part of the first group of session players to be inducted into the Rock Hall of Fame.
+In 2000, he was inducted into the Rock Hall of Fame.

 Few drum parts have been so widely imitated, from Billy Joel's "Say Goodbye to Hollywood" to The Jesus and Mary Chain's "Just Like Honey."